 - The TSH lab is a reliable physiological marker of thyroid function (i.e. whether you are hypo or hyper)

 - It’s an accurate guide for your medication supplementation amount.

 - The lower your TSH while on desiccated thyroid, the greater your chance of osteoporosis or heart attack.

 - There’s an optimal place to be on the TSH range when on meds, such as between 1 and 2, or ‘fill-in-the-blank’.

-But, experiences of patients have found ALL THE ABOVE to be totally false!
+But, reported experiences of patients have found ALL THE ABOVE to be totally false!

-Occasionally, patients will have a very low TSH with raging hypothyroid symptoms, and that can point to a problem in the Pituitary gland, called Hypopituitary.
+Occasionally, patients will have a very low TSH (such as 1 or less) along with a low in range free T3, plus with hypothyroid symptoms, and that can point to a problem in the Pituitary gland, called Hypopituitary.
 The latter is usually due to a diseased pituitary gland, or a problem with the Hypothalamus, which is the organ that sends it’s messenger to the Pituitary.
 (The Hypothalamus, Pituitary and Thyroid glands make up with is called a Feedback Loop.)

 “The consensus of thyroidologists decided in 1973 that the TSH (lab) was the blood test they had been looking for all through the years.
 This was about two years after I started practice.
 Having been taught how to diagnose hypothyroid conditions clinically, I was in a position to watch to see what the relation of the TSH was to the onset of hypothyroidism.
 What I found was many people would develop classic signs and symptoms of hypothyroidism but the TSH was ever so slow to become abnormal, rise and confirm the clinical diagnosis.
 Sometimes it never did.
 Finally I began treating patients with hypothyroid in the normal manner I was taught.
 I could not see why I had to wait for the TSH to rise for me to be able to treat them.”